studica/studica-docs/source/docs/Basic-Bot/OMS/index.rst

 OMS Build Guide
 ===============

-The OMS (object management system) or arm of the basic bot is a simple construction.
-The assembly can take 10 min to 1 hour based on skill level.
+The basic bot's OMS (object management system) or arm is a simple construction.
+The assembly can take 10 min to 1 hour, based on skill level.

 Tools Required
 --------------